Edgar-Donk/tkinter.ttk.style/docs/earth/colour.rst

 White, black and grey can be used as end colours in any option to produce gradients.
-As already stated, if grey is produced as an intermediate colour then the gradient normally needs adjustment.
+As already stated, if grey is produced as an intermediate colour then the colour gradient normally needs adjustment.

 Simple Gradient using Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You should be able to detect the use of gradients in some of the widgets.
-Since we are dealing with small images we should be able to make gradioents by drawing lines that change colour using simple linear interpolation.
+Since we are dealing with small images we should be able to make gradients by drawing lines that change colour using simple linear interpolation.
 The colour is simply RGB, rather than HSV, HSL or CIELAB.

 We have a starting and a finishing colour separated into their rgb components.